andrewbowen19/ClusterEclipsingBinaries/testing/whiteDwarfs/README.md

 *Note:* the csv files with the extensions 'wdBinaryPairs.csv' are pulled from the 'WD-histData.csv' files in the clusters' subdir - those files were produced from the wd-analysescripts located in those subdirectories of clusters

+Moving forward, we will only use the "WD-histDataLISA.csv" files as those contain WD binary systems detectable by both LSST and LISA